dojo/docs/dojox/mvc/StatefulModel.rst

 The associated value (if this is a leaf node).
 The value of intermediate nodes in the model is not defined.

+* `dojox.mvc.StatefulModel.reset <dojox/mvc/StatefulModel#reset>`_

+Resets this data model values to its original state.
+Structural changes to the data model (such as adds or removes)are not restored.

+* `dojox.mvc.StatefulModel.commit <dojox/mvc/StatefulModel#commit>`_

+Commits this data model:
+Saves the current state such that a subsequent reset will not undo any prior changes.
+Persists client-side changes to the data store, if a store has been supplied as a parameter or at instantiation.

 =====
 Usage